DotCamp/ultimate-blocks-legacy/readme.txt

 * FIX: Empty color option in table of content.
 * FIX: PHP errors and warning for WP 5.7.3 and PHP 7.4.33.
 * FIX: Video uploading in advanced video block.
+* PRO: FIX: Content Toggle Search option is not showing in the frontend.
 * PRO: FIX: Changing image slider height with arrow breaks the block.
 * PRO: FIX: Background color not showing in the table of contents.
 * PRO: IMPROVE: Move current icon option in layout panel in the table of content.